dragonhnd/supergrubby_simple/README.md

 ## Thanks
-Most of the work has been already done by the [Cactus for mac authors](https://github.com/koenbok/Cactus/blob/master/AUTHORS), I've just ported their default theme to Jekyll.
+Most of the work has been already done by the [Cactus for mac authors](https://github.com/koenbok/Cactus/blob/master/AUTHORS), Nick has ported their default theme to Jekyll.
 Nick has also added few things specific to Jekyll and some minor style changes.

 ## Copyright & License